Table of Contents

 Are squats more difficult than many other exercises you have done?
 Yes.
 Are the rewards of free weight squats real?
 Yes.
 Is it worth beginning a squat workout program even if you are over 50?
 Absolutely.
 Make sure to get clearance from your Doctor before you begin!

-20 Reasons to Squat – The King of Free Weight Exercises
+20 Great Benefits of Squats – The King of Free Weight Exercise

 Build more muscle and become a better athlete with one of the best moves in fitness